CSUA/documentaries/jargon.md

 #### Slack - \#nsfwrandom

-Created October 11 2016 and archived February 6 2017, \#nsfwrandom was represented a dark time in CSUA Slack history.
-Let's just say there was some very questionable content here.
+Created October 11 2016 and archived February 6 2017, \#nsfwrandom was a quarantine for some objectionable content on the CSUA Slack.

 #### League of Legends Club